john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 toc:
   sidebar: left
 ---
-Forcing myself to write (usually tiny) summaries of things I'm reading, to improve retention.
+Forcing myself to write (usually tiny) summaries of things I'm reading to improve retention.
 Not intended to teach -- will be terse and probably imprecise in places!